lingtalfi/Light_DeveloperWizard/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/CreateLss01ServiceProcess.md

 - [LightDeveloperWizardBaseProcess::addServiceContainer](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/LightDeveloperWizardBaseProcess/addServiceContainer.md) &ndash; Adds incrementally the container property, the container variable init, the setContainer method, and the necessary use statements, to the service container class.
 - [LightDeveloperWizardBaseProcess::addServiceFactory](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/LightDeveloperWizardBaseProcess/addServiceFactory.md) &ndash; Adds incrementally the factory property, the factory variable init, the getFactory method, and the necessary use statements.
 - [LightDeveloperWizardBaseProcess::error](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/LightDeveloperWizardBaseProcess/error.md) &ndash; Throws an exception.
-- WebWizardToolsProcess::prepare &ndash; An opportunity for the process to create the controls, and/or to change the label of the process dynamically.
 - WebWizardToolsProcess::getReport &ndash; Returns the report of this instance.
 - WebWizardToolsProcess::getControls &ndash; Returns the controls of this instance.
 - WebWizardToolsProcess::setWebWizard &ndash; Sets the webWizard.